 Several studies have attempted to predict genomic alterations from gene expression data [6,16].
 A study investigated PIK3CA mutation predictions using gene-expression signatures which is a sum of the average of the logarithmic gene expression.
 The model showed good performance AUROC 0.71 in an independent test set [6,16].
 Another study predicted copy number alterations with gene expression, using a multinomial logistic regression model with least absolute shrinkage and selection operator (LASSO) parameters [17].
 The prediction of the 1p/19q codeletion was very good, with an AUROC of 0.997, and gene-level predictions were good, with an AUROC of 0.75 [17].
 A logistic regression model was used for MYCN Proto-Oncogene, BHLH Transcription Factor (MYCN) gene amplification in neuroblastoma [18].

+The clinical utility of PIK3CA mutation prediction from mRNA expression is unclear because most direct genomic tests are more specific and sensitive than predictive models.
+Our prediction model is not an application that is immediately applicable to a cancer patient for the detection of PIK3CA mutation.
+It is not known how it will be used, but finding out the mutation prediction performance using gene expression data could play a role in advancing machine learning to be helpful in patient treatment.

 Our study suggested that the prediction of genomic alterations using gene expression data was possible, with good performance.
 However, improved performances are required for clinical tests, and the standardization of generation processing of gene expression data is also needed.

 Figure legends